marcus-singleton/marcus-singleton/README.md

-<h1>Hi, I'm Marcus! <br>My Focus is on administration and security in Linux and AWS environments. </h1>
+<h1>Hi, I'm Marcus! <br>My Focus is on administration and security in Linux, AWS, and Docker environments. </h1>

 <h2>👨‍💻 Professional Development Activities In-Progress:</h2>